Policy And Legislative Initiatives

 - City Task Force on Affordable Housing - The Task Force included areas of change that will result in an increase to the City's affordable housing stock.
 Recommendations identified financial strategies, housing production goals, and current regulatory impediments.
 Affordable Housing Task Force Final Report

 Comprehensive Affordable Housing Strategy Collaborative - The Redevelopment Agency in cooperation with the San Diego Housing Commission assembled the Comprehensive Affordable Housing Strategy Collaborative (the "Collaborative").
 The Collaborative established priorities to increase affordable housing inventory for families while providing for development of other affordable housing such as senior housing and supportive services housing for the mentally ill.
-Resources for the Collaborative's strategy come from tax increment funds set aside for low and moderate income housing by the City Redevelopment Division, Centre City Development Corporation, and Southeastern Economic Development Corporation.
+Resources for the Collaborative's strategy come from tax increment funds set aside for low and moderate income housing by the City Redevelopment Division, Centre City Development Corporation (now Civic San Diego, and Southeastern Economic Development Corporation.
 The San Diego Housing Commission provides project management support in areas of the City that are not in the redevelopment areas.
 In January 2003, the Collaborative issued its first Notice of Availability for $55 million.
 (Redevelopment Agency, San Diego Housing Commission)

 - City of San Diego Housing Element of the Progress Guide and General Plan, 1999-2004 - Cities in California are required to adopt a comprehensive, long-term general plan for the physical development of the city that includes a Housing Element.
 State Housing Element law requires local governments to plan to meet the existing and projected housing needs of all economic segments of the community.
 The law acknowledges that, in order for the private market to adequately address housing needs and demand, local governments must adopt land use plans and regulatory systems that provide opportunities for housing development.
 The Housing Element is updated every five-years and is the City's strategy for addressing housing issues comprehensively.
 (Planning Department)